Taylor Swift Shatters AMA Records & Teases An Exciting New Chapter

 After delivering a show-stopping opening performance at the American Music Awards, Taylor Swift went on to do what she does best: break records.
 When she first hit the stage on Tuesday, she had 19 AMAs to her name — just three less than the then-current record holder, Whitney Houston who has 21.
 Conveniently, Swift was up for four awards at the 2018 AMAs.

 And break Houston's record she did.
-Swift took home three prizes at the 2018 AMAs: for Tour of the Year, Favourite Album in the Pop/Rock category, and Favourite Artist.
+Swift took home three prizes at the 2018 AMAs: for Tour of the Year, Favorite Album in the Pop/Rock category, and Favorite Artist.
 That puts her own count at 22, one more than Houston's.

 Advertisement